richzw/ToolKit/tips/k8s_network.md

       - Once you’ve declared the desired state of your cluster using the API server, controllers ensure that the cluster’s current state matches the desired state by continuously watching the state of the API server and reacting to any changes.
       - Ex. when you create a new Pod using the API server, the Kubernetes scheduler (a controller) notices the change and makes a decision about where to place the Pod in the cluster.
 It then writes that state change using the API server (backed by etcd).
       - The kubelet (a controller) then notices that new change and sets up the required networking functionality to make the Pod reachable within the cluster.
+    - Pod
+      - A Pod is the atom of Kubernetes — the smallest deployable object for building applications.
+      - A single Pod represents a running workload in your cluster and encapsulates one or more Docker containers, any required storage, and a unique IP address.
+    - Node
+      - Nodes are the machines running the Kubernetes cluster.
+These can be bare metal, virtual machines, or anything else.
     - CNI
       - Some CNI plugins do a lot more than just ensuring Pods have IP addresses and that they can talk to each other
       ![img.png](k8s_network_summary.png)